-BTC, ETH and other currencies are normally tradable against each other on a digital currency exchange.
-Unfortunately, crypto ETFs aren't tradable with other cryptos.
+BTC, ETH and other currencies are normally tradeable against each other on digital currency exchanges.
+Unfortunately, crypto ETFs aren't tradeable with other cryptos.
 Furthermore, with a crypto ETF, it's impossible to pay for goods and services, unlike the underlying crypto asset

 , which some merchants may already accept.

 We've seen that a crypto ETF can contain more than one asset, including non-crypto ones.
 And although an ETF mimics the price movements of its underlying assets, multiple assets in a portfolio can affect the tracking accuracy.
 For instance, a 60% increase in ETH's value may display as a 45% rise in the ETF.
 Therefore, the tracking may be inaccurate compared with the same asset in the spot market.

 Liquidity May Be a Risk